 We have the same kinds of bike routes in our countries and can leverage from them when it is our time to shine.
 Let’s not forget that Autodom is always poised to collapse, by its own weight and complexity.
 Any year could be the year when it fails to deliver either billions of dollars worth of new cars, or infrastructure, or energy.
 One lost war or burst bubble and down it all comes.

 And next time it does conditions in the Anglosphere will more closely resemble conditions in 1970s Holland.
-Our city centres will have people living within them and again.
-Better still they’ll be rich.
+Our city centres will have people living within them again.
+Better still, they’ll be rich.
 Rich folk who have already shown a propensity for protected bike lanes and mayors like Clover Moore.
 There will still be people living in car-centric suburbs, but by then they will be impoverished and disempowered (I should provide a link to Strong Towns with every post).
 The bicycle advocacy community is different now too.
 It has largely rejected vehicular cycling so is less likely to be partied to an anti cycleway backlash from within its own ranks.
-Here’s that spiel as a vlog up nose:
+Here’s that spiel as a vlog up my nose:

 So the next time roads are left to get potholes, or energy prices go through the roof, or car prices double, we ought to be ready to pounce.
-Here’s why we won’t be.
+Here’s why we won’t be:

 Your suburban mindset has made you blind to what bicycling is.
 I don’t mean bicycling as a thing that you do.
 I mean bicycling as something that everyone else would like to do, but you’ve stopped them.
-Kids for example.
-If related phenomena like eBikes and sprawl, that the bicycle advocacy community seem totally fine with, turn bike traffic into something that kicks along at 25 to 35 km/ph it won’t meet the needs or our children so will stay as is.
+Kids, for example.
+If related phenomena like eBikes and sprawl—that the bicycle advocacy community seem totally fine with—turn bike traffic into something that kicks along at 25 to 35 km/ph it won’t meet the needs or our children so will stay as is.
 It will be something that you do.
 Hooray.